univention/univention-corporate-server/doc/app-center/configurations.rst

 ~~~~~~~~~~~~~

 The unjoin script :file:`uinst` is executed on the UCS host system after the
 Docker container is removed.
-See the `Univention Developer Reference
+See :ref:`join-unjoin` in UCS Developer Reference
-<univention-dev-reference_>`_ for how to write an unjoin script.
-It should revert most (if not all) changes done in the join script.
-With
+for how to write an unjoin script.
+It should revert most (if not all) changes
-the notable exception of schema registration.
-An LDAP schema extension
+done in the join script.
+With the notable exception of schema registration.
+An
-should never be removed once it was registered.
+LDAP schema extension should never be removed once it was registered.

 .. _upgrade-scripts: